 It has undergone several renovations over the years and was most recently restored in 2009 to its current form, which combines traditional and modern elements.

-Where in Madrid is the Mercado de San Miguel located?
+The Location of the Mercado de San Miguel

 The Mercado San Miguel is located in the heart of Madrid, in the Plaza de San Miguel.